SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_visualize.md

 Note that your operating system chooses which program to launch based on the file type.
 This feature has not been tested extensively on other platforms.
 Certain systems may not allow Soar to launch an external program.

+???+ note
+    For the visualizer to work, you must have Graphviz and DOT installed, which are free third-party tools, and both must be available on your path.
+To date, the visualizer has only been tested on Mac and Linux.
+It is possible that certain systems may not allow Soar to launch an external program.

 ## See Also